salimzayd/Redux-to-do/README.md

 Edit a Task: Click "Edit" next to any task to update its details.

 Delete a Task: Click "Delete" to remove a task.

+Search a task: use search bar for searching task by its name